 As the camera switches to an overhead shot, the LG’s clarity and crispness produces an immense sense of depth, with the image remaining stable and controlled.
 The greens of the forest and greys and whites of the cliff face are carefully considered, while the topaz blue ocean appears vivid and inviting.
 The picture on our 55in E9 sample does appear a little warmer than the 65in C9 sample we’re comparing it to, but generally speaking, the two share similar traits.

 Even when faced with upscaling Full HD Blu-ray or daytime TV, the LG doesn’t panic.
-Viewing This Morning, in HD, via Freeview Play, the picture shows great stability and crispness.
+Viewing broadcast TV in HD, the picture shows great stability and crispness.
 You’d have no idea the E9 was doing so much number-crunching behind the scenes.

 But it’s not quite a perfect picture While the LG is great at communicating the brightest whites and the deepest, darkest blacks, the best Samsung QLEDs extract even more detail at either end of the scale.
 And while the LG’s motion handling is perfectly acceptable, it isn’t rock solid.
 We still find rival motion processing tech such as Sony’s MotionFlow just a little more natural.
 Having said that, you’ll still struggle to find such a generally well-rounded performance at this screen size.

-The LG OLED55E9PLA produces just the kind of picture we’d hoped for and supplements it with excellent sound quality.
-You’d need to spend upwards of £500 on a soundbar that would improve the audio significantly.
+Having said that, you’ll still struggle to find such a generally well-rounded performance at this screen size.
+The OLED55E9PUA produces just the kind of picture we’d hoped for and supplements it with excellent sound quality.
+You’d need to spend upwards of $500 on a soundbar that would improve the audio significantly.

 - Sound 5

 Read our LG OLED65C9PLA review